flatcar-archive/flatcar-docs/docs/installing/cloud/equinix-metal.md

 ## Terraform

-The [`packet`](https://registry.terraform.io/providers/packethost/packet/latest/docs) Terraform Provider allows to deploy machines in a declarative way.
+The [`metal`](https://registry.terraform.io/providers/equinix/metal/latest/docs) Terraform Provider allows to deploy machines in a declarative way.
 Read more about using Terraform and Flatcar [here](../../provisioning/terraform/).

 The following Terraform v0.13 module may serve as a base for your own setup.

-Start with a `packet-machines.tf` file that contains the main declarations:
+Start with a `metal-machines.tf` file that contains the main declarations:

 ```
 terraform {
   required_version = ">= 0.13"
   required_providers {
-    packet = {
+    metal = {
-      source  = "packethost/packet"
+      source  = "equinix/metal"
-      version = "3.1.0"
+      version = "3.3.0-alpha.1"
     }
     ct = {
       source  = "poseidon/ct"